ysndr/MSc-Thesis/chapter/evaluation.md

 Unlike differences in hardware which affects all operations similarly, LSP clients may implement different behaviors that may cause editor-specific biases.
 For instance, the LSP does not specify the frequency at which file changes are detected, which in turn can lead to request queuing depending on the editor used.

+All participants of the Workshop were asked to enable tracing during the session and submit the recorded trace file.
+However, not a single trace file was submitted.
+Therefore, the study is based on a trace file recorded individually by the lead developer of Nickel who used the Language server while to author a number of small and more extensive Nickel files.

 ## Results

 ### Qualitative

 As outlined in [#sec:qualitative-study-outline], the qualitative study consists of two parts conducted before and after an introductory workshop.
 The pre-evaluation aimed to catch the users' expected features and behaviors, while the main survey asked users about their concrete experiences with the NLS.